Navigate This Article

 1. Make a meal plan for the week based upon what is going to be on sale at your grocery store.
 If you only do this step, you will save money!
 Look at your grocery store flyer each week and buy and serve what is on sale.

 2. Plan theme nights for easy menu planning.
 Here is a suggestion from the #DealPros at Savings.com: Monday is a meal with Chicken, Tuesday is Pasta meal, Wednesday is Mexican food, Thursday is Vegetarian night , Friday is Pizza, Saturday is a meal with Beef, and Sunday is for leftovers.
-Adapt this for your family and rinse and repeat.
+Adapt this to your family and rinse and repeat.

 4. Plan one or two nights each week where you cook once and eat twice.
 You can cook a chicken or a roast and make at least two meals out of it.
 Pasta dishes are excellent dollar stretchers.
 If you are washing and chopping something for a recipe, chop enough to use in one or two additional meals for the rest of the week.